4-AcO-DET

-4-Acetoxy-DET (4-Acetoxy-N,N-diethyltryptamine), also known as ethacetin, ethylacybin or 4-AcO-DET, is a psychedelic tryptamine.
+4-AcO-DET, also known as 4-acetoxy-N,N-diethyltryptamine as well as ethacetin or ethylacybin, is a psychedelic tryptamine.
 It was first synthesized in 1958 by Albert Hofmann in the Sandoz lab.

-It is expected that the compound is quickly hydrolyzed into the free phenolic 4-HO-DET by serum esterases, but human studies concerning the metabolic fate of this drug are lacking.

-Dosage
+Use and effects

-4-Acetoxy-DET is orally active, and dosages of 10–25 mg are common.
-Effects last 4–6 hours.
-The free base is also active when smoked in a dose range of 5–20 mg.
-Smoking 4-acetoxy-DET greatly speeds up the onset; peak effects are experienced within 10 minutes, and are usually over within 1 hour.
+4-AcO-DET is orally active, and doses of 10 to 25 mg are common.
+Effects last 4 to 6 hours.
+The free base is also active when smoked in a dose range of 5 to 20 mg.
+Smoking 4-AcO-DET greatly speeds up the onset; peak effects are experienced within 10 minutes, and are usually over within 1 hour.

+Interactions

+Pharmacology

+It is expected that 4-AcO-DET is quickly hydrolyzed into the free phenolic 4-HO-DET by serum esterases, but human studies concerning the metabolic fate of this drug are lacking.